gildasZ/Custom_Labeling-Tool/README.md

 A custom Django-Plotly-Dash based labeling tool used for ECG waveforms

-There are 3 things to do to run the WebApp:
+There are few things to do before you run the WebApp.
+I will describe them below, as well as how to run the app:

 1. Insert the appropriate BASE_FILE_PATH in settings.py:\n
 You will have to go into settings.py in the main app ('label_V02' folder that is in 'Label_V02' project folder), and insert the directory path as indicated here:\n